 The National Assessment of Educational Progress (NAEP) is an integral measure of academic progress across the nation and over time.
-It is the largest nationally representative and continuing assessment of what our nation's students know and can do in various subjects such as civics, mathematics, reading, and U.S. history.
+It is the largest nationally representative and continuing assessment of what our nation's students know and can do in various subjects such as mathematics, reading, and science.
 The program also provides valuable insights into students' educational experiences and opportunities to learn in and outside of the classroom.